andre0xFF/ISEL-LEIM-ICD/connectfourjakartaee/README.md

 ## Deployment

 Use your build tool of preference to generate the `WAR` file.
 For example, if you are using IntelliJ's build tool, here's how to configure it:
 ![](/Users/andrefonseca/Projects/ISEL/LEIM/ICD/connectfourjakartaee/docs/artifact_exploded.png)

 ![](/Users/andrefonseca/Projects/ISEL/LEIM/ICD/connectfourjakartaee/docs/artifact_archive.png)

-The web app is deployed using Docker Composer.
+The web app is deployed using Docker Compose.
 To deploy the web app, run the following command:

 ```
 export ARTIFACT_DIR=<artifact directory>